 This course focuses on knowledge acquisition of nursing science, nursing theorists, borrowed theorists, and the use of evidence knowledge.
 Through a process of selective review and critical evaluation, students examine the current literature and explore the issues and trends in the current research in the discipline of nursing.
 Emphasis is on the critique of research findings and application of research to clinical practice and advanced nursing knowledge.
 Learners analyze conceptual and theoretical perspectives specific to advancing nursing practice.
 The processes of creating theory based practice guidelines will be explored.
 Emphasis on creating strategies for making theory based practice a reality.
 Prereq: majors only.

-NURS 969 - Health Policy and Finance
+NURS 969 - Health Policy and Advocacy

 This course provides knowledge and understanding needed to participate in health policy development, analysis and implementation.
 The impact of policies on the delivery of health care and nursing services will be explored.
 The relationship of health policies to the financing of health care will be presented.
 Students will be introduced to health economics with a focus on the elements of financial management including the language and basic concepts of cost, the budgeting process and systems of reimbursement.
 Global, national, state, and local systems of financing health care will be compared.
 Prereq: majors only.